nickwn12/AI_Life/README.md

 The Fitness function is based soley off how far fowards it can propell itself.
 This is a video of the snake functioning. https://youtube.com/shorts/smRA7_PbGe0?feature=share

+You can create the snake by running the search python file which does everything that it needs to do.